Luffier/ladderr/README.md

 - **Remote root server path**: `/downloads`
 - **Local root path**: `\\server_name_or_ip\very\long\path\downloads`

-Then Ladders creates a protocol link pointing to your local files (by using the information already available in the Web UI), when the `Open destination folder` link is clicked, the protocol is invoked, and a console window (which opens and closes rapidly) executes a Python script that parses the file/folder path and finally opens it.
+Then, Ladderr creates a protocol link pointing to your local files (by using the information already available in the Web UI), when the `Open destination folder` link is clicked, the protocol is invoked, and a console window (which opens and closes rapidly) executes a Python script that parses the file/folder path and finally opens it.